The History & Heritage of Hotel Barge, Rosa

-Our hotel barges are more than just vessels for getting from Point A to Point B. Each one has a unique history and personality – something you’ll recognise from the moment you step aboard.
-If you’re travelling with us in Gascony or in the Bordeaux wine-growing region of Southwest France, you’ll have the opportunity to spend time aboard a floating masterpiece – the Rosa.
+Our hotel barges are more than just vessels for getting from A to B. Each one has a unique history and personality – something you’ll recognise from the moment you step aboard.
+If you’re travelling with us in Gascony or in the Bordeaux wine-growing region of Southwest France, you’ll have the opportunity to spend time aboard a floating masterpiece – luxury hotel barge, Rosa.

 A Century in the Making

 The Rosa began life as an old “klipper barge” in Dedemsvaart, Holland, in 1907.
 The barge served commercial purposes until 1990, when she was converted into a charming floating hotel that cruises sedately along the waterways of south-west France.
 Twenty years later, in 2010, the Rosa got another face lift – this time for cruising the Canal Latéral à la Garonne, a stunning section of the larger Canal des Deux Mers.
 The latest upgrades to the Rosa include a completely air-conditioned interior, four ensuite staterooms (accommodating up to eight guests), a bar, and a beautiful wood-panelled saloon which offers a welcoming ambience.

 As a guest aboard the Rosa, you’ll stay in one of four staterooms named after historical persons of note from the Gascony and Bordeaux area.
 For example, you might stay in the Henri de Toulouse-Lautrec room, named after the diminutive Post-Impressionist painter best known for his depictions of the Moulin Rouge.
 Or you may sleep in the room named after Jean-Dominique Ingres, known for his Neo-Classical works including portraits of famous subjects such as Napoleon.